MMXX (album): Song information

 The opening track, "Goodbye Divinity", was released as the first single on November 15, 2019, with a music video directed by Vicente Cordero.
 Portnoy says he knew the song would be the opener and the first single "from the minute we finished writing" it.
 He also said he knew it would be the ideal opening for shows, as well.
 Its working title was "Blood Orchid" and it was created around a riff that Sherinian came up with during one of his live solos.

 Soto wrote the lyrics to the song thinking of minor hardships the band went through during its first tour and how they handled the problems.
 "Goodbye Divinity" is about saying goodbye to the good things that should have come to the band and how the members managed to "harness the pain".

-"Wither to Black" was based on a riff written by Bumblefoot which was initially called "Rushgarden" because it sounded like a mixture of Rush and Soundgarden.
+"Wither to Black" was based on a riff written by Bumblefoot that was initially named "Rushgarden" because it sounded like a mixture of Rush and Soundgarden.
 "Asphyxiation" was mostly written by Sherinian and its working title was NIM — "Nine Inch Meshuggah".

 "Desolate July" was written after David Z., a bass player who died in an automobile accident involving former Portnoy band Adrenaline Mob's touring bus.
 David was also a member of Soto's solo band and both performed together on Trans-Siberian Orchestra.
 The title of the track refers to the fact that every July, Soto and other people that were close to David feel a sense of emptiness, since that's the month in which he died.
 Instrumentally speaking, Portnoy consider it equivalent to "Alive", from the previous album.
 It was also released as a single (on January 10, 2020) and also received a video, directed by Christian Rios.